freent-project/freent31-docs/name.md

 Project and you understand it *is* the FreeNT Project, whereas the module is official and safe.
 The FreeNT project has never, and will not, write any malware for any operating system, including OpenWindows itself.

+### `chat` repository
+This is the name of a dummy repository that stores project-scope GitHub Discussions.
+This name is very rarely used by the FreeNT project, and expected unused outside of it.